Pamela Hatch

-Pamela Henderson Hatch (fl.
-1990s–2000s) is an American politician from Maine.
+Pamela Henderson Hatch (July 22, 1948 – May 21, 2023) was an American politician from Maine.
 Hatch, a Democrat from Skowhegan, served 5 terms in the Maine Legislature between 1992 and 2004.
 She served four terms (8 years) in the Maine House of Representatives (District 100 and 98) from 1992 to 2000 and served as committee chair for Labor and Transportation.
 In November 2002, Hatch was elected to the Maine Senate.
-She served a single term and was replaced by Republican Peter Mills when her and her spouse officially retired after a serious automobile accident.
-Married to Paul Hatch, who also served in the Maine House and as a Somerset County Commissioner.
-2 daughters, Paula and Victoria.
+She served a single term and was replaced by Republican Peter Mills when she and her spouse officially retired after a serious automobile accident.
+Hatch served multiple terms as a selectman and school board member.
+She was married to Paul Hatch, who also served in the Maine House and as a Somerset County Commissioner, and had 2 daughters, Paula Hatch and Victoria M. Hatch.

-Hatch is a graduate of Penobscot Valley High School in Howland, Maine and University of MaineUniversity of Maine.
+Hatch was a graduate of Penobscot Valley High School in Howland, Maine and the University of Maine.